-Recognising the significant gap in current biometric technology, Simprints has developed an affordable, secure, rugged, and opensource fingerprint system that works in the world’s toughest settings.
-While biometrics is commonly used and is not in and of itself innovative, Simprints’ hardware and software innovations have created a technology that is four times cheaper and 228% more accurate in low-income contexts than existing biometric tools, using an open-source matcher and ISO templates.
+Recognizing the significant gap in current biometric technology, Simprints has developed an affordable, secure, rugged and open-source fingerprint system that works in the world's toughest settings.
+While biometrics are commonly used and are not in and of themselves innovative, Simprints hardware and software innovations have created a technology that is 228% more accurate in low-income contexts than existing biometric tools, using an open-source matcher and ISO templates.